-- From time to time, the company enters into derivative financial instruments consisting primarily of options and warrants to purchase or sell equities. - ii) This holding is an investment in shares of a private entity that invests in US residential mortgage-backed securities ("RMBS") structured bonds that represent claims on the cash flows from pools of residential mortgage loans.
+- i) From time to time, the company enters into derivative financial instruments consisting primarily of options and warrants to purchase or sell equities. - ii) This holding is an investment in shares of a private entity that invests in US residential mortgage-backed securities ("RMBS") structured bonds that represent claims on the cash flows from pools of residential mortgage loans.
 There is no established market for this investment.

-Notes to Condensed Interim Consolidated Financial Statements (Unaudited) June 30, 2015 iii) These holdings are in private entities whose securities do not trade in an active market.
+iii) These holdings are in private entities whose securities do not trade in an active market.
 There is no established market for these securities.
 The most likely scenario of a disposal of these holdings is an eventual sale of the underlying entities.